becky82/mteh/extra_chars/province_abbreviations.md

 # Province abbreviations

-Chinese provinces are assigned single-character abbreviatons.
+Chinese provinces and other administrative divisions are assigned single-character abbreviatons.
 In China, you'll most commonly see these abbreviations on license plates.
-Photos (300px x 300px) taken of Chinese characters on license plates in China:

 | abbrev. | pinyin | region | photo | source |
 |----------|---------|--------|---------------|---------------|